Main Street Connect’s Tucker: Hyperlocal Needs Scale

 So if you get it and you keep it, you can keep it forever, and you’re not likely to have competition because small towns don’t want two central media outlets.
 But if you screw it up, you can lose it in a hurry.

 We have a local advisory board in every town.
 It’s a kind of pizza-and-beer, main street mom.
 It’s no big list.
-Our editors meet with them four times a year for lunch, and the local adviser writes a little neighbor notes column, which is essentially, uh, it’s like an alumni college notes you know.
+Our editors meet with them four times a year for lunch, and the local adviser writes a little neighbor notes column, which is essential, uh, it’s like an alumni college notes you know.
 None of it’s real fancy, but the point is it’s an early warning system that says you know you’re messing up in this picture.
 You know you’ve gotten it wrong, and I’ve covered community news for so long, I know how easy it is to mess up in the community.

 This interview has been edited for length and clarity.